gold-kiwi/useful_tips/README.md

 # useful_tips
-It includes some useful function, class, program and so on.
+It includes useful function, class, program and so on.